 Other Columbia Resources for Startups

 Amazon.com Web Services (AWS) and SEAS Entrepreneurship have partnered to provide students, staff, and faculty interested in starting web-based business ventures free tools to do so.
 AWS provides web services, commonly known as cloud computing, which are on-demand IT resources.
 Cloud computing helps many startups launch without investing in costly infrastructure, and it is the backbone of many of today’s most popular sites including Netflix and Pinterest.
 The Activate program offers benefits to new Columbia startups, and those that have not raised more than $1.5 million in funding.
-More information can be found here, including the link to apply.

 The Columbia Commercialization & Entrepreneurial Resources database is a collaborative effort by Columbia Entrepreneurship, SEAS Entrepreneurship, CTV, and others across the university to create a road map of the entrepreneurial and technology commercialization ecosystem on campus.
 This is a university-wide resource geared toward providing a comprehensive and searchable list of all entrepreneurially-related activity at Columbia.

 Programs and resources offered by the following may be relevant to some ventures: the Eugene Lang Entrepreneurship Center, Columbia Entrepreneurship, Columbia Technology Ventures, the Columbia University – Harlem Small Business Development Center, the Data Science Institute, the School of International and Public Affairs, and Columbia Engineering Entrepreneurship.

 Columbia Angel Network is a nonprofit group of Columbia University alumni investing in early-stage ventures.